Adrián Otaegui: Professional career

 In October 2020, Otaegui won his third title on the European Tour at the Scottish Championship.
 Having opened the tournament with a ten-under par round of 62, he started the final round four strokes off the lead before closing with a nine-under par 63 to win by four strokes from third round leader Matt Wallace.

 In October 2022, Otaegui won the Estrella Damm N.A.
 Andalucía Masters at Valderrama.
 He shot a four-round total of 265 (19-under-par), setting a new tournament scoring record.
 He also beat Joakim Lagergren by six shots.

+In June 2023, it was reported that Otaegui had been sanctioned with a four-tournament ban from the European Tour having played in multiple events in the 2022 LIV Golf Invitational Series.
+He was also reportedly fined £240,000.

+In May 2024, Otaegui won the weather-shortened Volvo China Open.
+The win secured him a place in the 2024 PGA Championship.

+Nationality change

+In November 2024, it was announced that Otaegui would change his sporting nationality from Spain to UAE.
+He was eligible to do so having resided in the UAE for 13 years previous.